 Keyword targeting is meant to bring in only the customers most likely to be interested in your brand.
 Sometimes, there are certain keywords you want to avoid.

-Negative keywords prevent your ads from displaying when the keywords you choose match a search term.
+Negative keywords narrow your target audience and prevent your ads from displaying when the keywords you choose match a search term.
 Essentially, your negative keywords on Amazon show that you don’t want your ad to appear in certain searches.